somagicc/Capstone-Project/README.md

 You can also watch the elaborate [video ](https://www.youtube.com/watch?v=yUopC0USor4&t=137s "video ")presentation.

 Or just continue here.

-## About the data
+## 1. About the Data
 This database was created to identify a voice as male or female, based upon acoustic properties of the voice and speech.
 The dataset consists of 3,168 recorded voice samples, collected from male and female speakers.
-The voice samples are pre-processed by acoustic analysis in R using the seewave and tuneR packages, with an analyzed frequency range of 0hz-280hz (human vocal range).
+The voice samples are pre-processed by acoustic analysis in R using the seewave and tuneR packages, with an analyzed frequency range of 0 hz-280 hz (human vocal range).

 ## Problem Statement
 The goal is to build a model to predict to gender by speech analysis.

 ![](https://github.com/somagicc/Gender-Recognition-by-Voice/blob/master/Images/Problem_Statement.gif)

 ## Applications
 Speech recognition has various applications including human to machine interaction, sorting of telephone calls by gender categorization, video categorization with tagging and so on.
 ![](https://github.com/somagicc/Gender-Recognition-by-Voice/blob/master/Images/Application.png)

 ## Attributes of Data
 Find the attributes of the data [here](https://github.com/somagicc/Gender-Recognition-by-Voice/blob/master/About%20the%20Data "here").